Saphyra/apphub/README.md

 * 9002: Exposed database with port_forward.sh

 #### Parallelism:
-Builds and test runs are parallelised to achieve faster builds and test runs, but it causes higher performance requirement, and can lead to failures on slower systems.
+Builds and test runs are parallelised to achieve faster builds and test runs, but it causes higher system requirements, and can lead to failures on slower systems.
 To decrease the load on your machine, you can:

 * Decrease the maven build thread count: reduce the treadCount for  "mvn -T <threadCount>" commands found in build & deployment scripts